h1st-ai/saas/workbench-controller/README.md

 Current docker file of workbench: https://github.com/h1st-ai/ide

-Currently, it always deploy latest image from the container, versioning will come later.
+For staging, it will always use the `latest` tag image For prod, it will use the image defined in `infra/prod/workbench.json`

 **IMPORTANT**: Workbench controller overrides the command of the container to do some setup before starting the workbench.
 To update the command, go to `config.py` and edit the `WB_BOOT_COMMAND`.